Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Grok if you prioritize x/twitter power users, developers needing massive context, cost-conscious api users.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Grok if your daily work is mostly xAI's chatbot tied into the X platform.
 Grammarly scores higher in user reviews (4.6 vs 4.3).
 Both offer free tiers — try each before committing.

 Grammarly